Chapter 20 - Conflict of Interest

 Potential conflicts of interest (COI) include but are not limited to:

-- being a listed investigator (or having an immediate family member including the spouse, dependents, and all members of the employee’s household including domestic partners listed as an investigator);
+- being a listed investigator (or having an immediate family member including a spouse, dependents, or any members of the employee’s household including domestic partners listed as an investigator);

 - having a significant financial interest (or having an immediate family member with such an interest) in the sponsor of the research or the technology being evaluated; or